401(k) profit sharing plans: The nuts and bolts of a great benefit

 4. A reward that can vest over time

-5. No extra work if you offer a 401(k) already
+5. No extra work if you already offer a 401(k) plan

-Popular formulas for 401(k) profit sharing contributions
+Popular formulas for profit sharing contributions

 Along with making the decision to offer a contribution after the year is over, you will also need to determine how to allocate the contribution pool between your employees.
 To treat all your employees fairly (and stay compliant with the IRS), Guideline offers two design-based Safe Harbor formulas you can use to allocate profit sharing contributions, as well as one non-design-based Safe Harbor formula.